Custom App

 Python developers can pip install nextmv to gain access to the Nextmv Python SDK containing helpful constructs for common patterns in decision models.
 Additionally, the Python SDK can be used to push your custom model up to the Nextmv cloud.

-For non-Python developers, you can install the Nextmv CLI which is only needed if not using the Python SDK.
+For non-Python developers, you can install the Nextmv CLI.

-Now, you're ready to Nextmvify your custom app to run on the Nextmv cloud.
+Now, you're ready to Nextmvify your model to run on Nextmv as an app.

-First, make sure your input can be read from a file or stdin and is JSON, TEXT, or CSV.
+Read model inputs from a file or stdin as JSON, TEXT, or CSV.

-For Python users, you may use the load_local function from the Nextmv Python SDK; however, it is not required.
+For Python users, you may use the load_local function from the Nextmv Python SDK.
 If you are loading multiple CSVs from the input folder, your code might look like this:

 input = nextmv.load_local(